What Is Permissible in The Christian Marriage Bed?

 Unpacking the wagon

-For most wives and when we find a sweet spot in the bedroom, like maybe a good sex position, we park there.
+For many wives and when we find a sweet spot in the bedroom, like maybe a good sex position, we park there.

 I mean, we unload the whole wagon, drive down the stakes, fire up the barbecue, kick back and relax.